 As the next section explains, our role in respect of complaints about schools is very restricted.
 Whilst we can sometimes look into complaints about the actions of an authority in respect of the administrative operation of a complaints or review procedure, this would not include a consideration of the substantive issues giving rise to the complaint.

 Accordingly, whilst we might be able to consider a complaint that a local council (in its capacity as Local Education Authority) had, for example, taken too long to review a complaint about a school complaints process, we could not consider the issues originally raised in the complaint to the school itself.

-In light of the restricted nature of our powers in respect of schools issues, before putting a complaint in writing to us, we would encourage you to call our Complaints Advice Team for advice as to whether or not we are likely to be able to consider your complaint.
+In light of the restricted nature of our powers in respect of schools issues, before putting a complaint in writing to us, we would encourage you to call us for advice as to whether or not we are likely to be able to consider your complaint.

 Our role in respect of complaints against schools is very strictly limited by law.

 We cannot consider complaints about any action taken by a school or its governing body in relation to the giving of instruction, conduct, curriculum, internal organisation, management or discipline.
 This means that the probability of us having any power to investigate a complaint about a school (other than in respect of the highly restricted matters referred to above or about the specific issues covered in our previously mentioned separate fact sheets) is low.